Critical International Relations; War as Experience; Art/Museums/Memorials and International Relations

 Christine Sylvester is professor of political science at UConn and is affiliated with the School of Global Studies, The University of Gothenburg Sweden.
 A native of Connecticut, she also holds Australian citizenship and has worked extensively outside the USA, including at the Australian National University (Canberra), The Institute of Social Studies (The Hague, Netherlands), and Lancaster University (UK).
 She was awarded the Swedish Research Council’s Kerstin Hesselgren Professorship for Sweden for 2010-2011.
-Other recent awards include a Leverhulme fellowship at the School of Oriental and African Studies, The University of London; the Susan Northcutt Award of the International Studies Association (ISA); Eminent Scholar of the Feminist Theory and Gender Studies Section of the ISA; the inaugural Ann Tickner Award of the ISA, and ISA Vice-President.
+Other awards include a Leverhulme fellowship at the School of Oriental and African Studies, The University of London; the Susan Northcutt Award of the International Studies Association (ISA); Eminent Scholar of the Feminist Theory and Gender Studies Section of the ISA; the inaugural Ann Tickner Award of the ISA, and ISA Vice-President.
 She was also named one of Fifty Key Thinkers in International Relations, Martin Griffiths, Steven Roach, M. Scott Solomon, eds.
 (Routledge, 2008), and has regularly given lectures at the United Nations University, Tokyo.
 Her most recent research and writings are on the state of theory in International Relations, war as experience, and art/museums and international relations.
 She is the editor of the Routledge book series: War, Politics, Experience.
 In 2014 Lund University awarded her an honorary doctorate in the social sciences, and in 2016 she was selected as a faculty fellow of the University of Connecticut Humanities Institute.
 Her most recent invited talks include the Barcelona Institute for International Studies and Cardiff University in 2021, and Central European University Vienna, York University UK, and the University of Warsaw in 2022, along with a Q&A for graduate students at the London School of Economics.

 Masquerades of War, editor (London: Routledge, 2015).